awsdocs/aws-launch-wizard-user-guide/doc_source/launch-wizard-ad-deploying.md

 1. When your deployment is ready, you see notification that your domain controllers are successfully deployed\.
 If you have set up SNS notification, you are also alerted through Amazon SNS\.
 You can manage and access all of the resources related to your domain controllers by selecting **Manage**\.

 1. When the domain controllers are deployed, you can access your Amazon EC2 instances through the Amazon EC2 console\.
-You can also use [AWS Systems Manager](https://docs.aws.amazon.com/systems-manager/latest/userguide/what-is-systems-manager.html) to manage your domain controllers for future updates and patches through built\-in integration through resource groups\.
+You can also use [AWS SSM](https://docs.aws.amazon.com/systems-manager/latest/userguide/what-is-systems-manager.html) to manage your domain controllers for future updates and patches through built\-in integration through resource groups\.